 Hogan Planning engages with a quality team of specialist consultants in the fields of bushfire planning, wastewater disposal, water quality and stormwater, architecture, biodiversity assessment, planning law, heritage, archeology, traffic, acoustic, civil and structural engineering and geotechnics, to provide tailored support services and strategies for property professionals and developers throughout NSW.

 Commercial – Industrial – Residential, including multi-dwelling and residential flat buildings.
 Development in urban areas is typically constrained by space, and the need to avoid impacts on neighbouring properties.
-Issues requiring careful attention include stormwater design, traffic management, provision for carparking, and management of indirect impacts on adjacent lands such as shading, noise, light, and reduced privacy.
+Issues requiring careful attention include stormwater design, traffic management, provision for car parking, and management of indirect impacts on adjacent lands such as shading, noise, light, and reduced privacy.

-Some towns and areas have strong heritage controls affecting the outer appearance of development, whilst providing additional opportunities for land-use.
+Some towns and areas have strong heritage controls affecting the outer appearance of developments, whilst providing additional opportunities for land-use.
 Darren Hogan, principal planner, brings years of experience to the planning table, to ensure your development is appropriately designed and described to meet relevant planning controls.
-Darren has the experience and confidence to clearly and professionally address Council-raised concerns, and to respond to Councillor and neighbour objections.
+Darren has the experience and confidence to clearly and professionally address Council-raised concerns and to respond to Councillor and neighbour objections.

 Agricultural operations and farm structures – Dwelling entitlements, including secondary dwellings – Boundary adjustments.